elixir-ecto/ecto/guides/Associations.md

  tags: #Ecto.Association.NotLoaded<association :tags is not loaded>}
 ```

 Ok, but tag and post are not associated, yet.
-We for, as done in `one-to-one`, create either a post or a tag with the associated entries and insert them all at once.
-However, notice we cannot use `Ecto.build_assoc/3`, since the foreign key does not belong to the `post` nor the `tag` struct.
+We might expect, as done in `one-to-one`, to create either a post or a tag with the associated entries and insert them all at once.
+However, notice we cannot use `Ecto.build_assoc/3`, since the foreign key does not belong to the `Post` nor the `Tag` struct.

 Another option is to use Ecto changesets, which provides many conveniences for dealing with *changes*.
 For example: